xdaDaveShaw/xdaDaveShaw.github.io/blog/_drafts/results-types.md

 }
 ```

-I call it Implicit because if I passed you an instance of it, you have no obvious way of knowing what the result is,
+I call it Implicit because if I passed you an instance of it, you have no obvious way of knowing what the result is
-or how to figure out what happened.
+or how to figure out what happened during the complex operation.
 You could check that `EvenLength` is not null and assume success, but what's to
-say I didn't put set it to `0` and populate `FailureMessage`.
+say I didn't put set it to `0` and populate `FailureMessage` instead?
+It it mostly guess work and assumptions to know what
+this result contains.

-Here's the complex operation:
+Here's the new program and complex operation using this type:

 ``` csharp
 void Main()